 Cosmetics Bottles & Fragrances

 In the image above of the sun lotion, I’ve added flip flops and a beach scene to give it some context.
 Now we have the product in a lifestyle scene that makes its function more obvious and helps potential customers to relate more quickly to the product.
 We can also add objects that suggest a similar type of lifestyle such as the watch in with the perfume.
 Here we are using another product (watch) to add to the story of our main product (perfume).

 Movement & Lifestyle Associations

 Adding splashes or pouring to our bottle photos brings an element of dynamism and possibly also excitement or fun.
 This can grab people’s attention and intrigue them more than a simple, flat product shot.
 Seeing a beer being poured or wine looking fresh with a splash might make the viewer even more likely to want one.
 These kind of images play with people’s memories of drinks being poured and help put them back in that place of being thirsty and wanting a drink.

-I would suggest looking back over the various photos of bottled products on this page and analysing how colours, composition and lighting have been used to enhance the products.
+The various photos of bottled products on this page give examples of how colours, composition and lighting can be used to enhance the products.
 These are by no means an exhaustive collection, of course.
 But they show just how creative product photography can be!
 Don’t let your product look dull and boring, bring some life to your photos with a more creative approach to your bottle photography.